girder/girder/docs/python-client.rst

 Auto-detecting parent-type
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Both download and upload commands accept a `--parent-type` argument allowing to specify the type (folder, collection, user, or item) associated with the chosen object id.
+Both download and upload commands accept a `--parent-type` argument allowing the users to specify the type (folder, collection, user, or item) associated with the chosen object id.

-If the argument is omitted, the client will conveniently tries to autodetect the type by iteratively invoking the `resource/%id/path?type=%type` API end point and checking if a resource is found.
+If the argument is omitted, the client will conveniently try to autodetect the type by iteratively invoking the `resource/%id/path?type=%type` API end point and checking if a resource is found.

-Note that relying on auto-detection induces an extra time cost.
+Note that relying on auto-detection incurs extra network requests, which will slow down the script, so it should be avoided for time-sensitive operations.

 Synchronize local folder with a Folder hierarchy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^